BLSQ/iaso/README.md

 For the app to be able to decrypt mobile backups, it needs a privatekey.
 The key must be exported as env var `$HAT_MOBILE_KEY` and will be picked up by docker-compose.
 It can be found in Lastpass under `Backup private key`.
 The key is also needed to run the tests.

+For more information about the encrypted backups, refer to the [sense-hat-mobile README](https://github.com/eHealthAfrica/sense-hat-mobile#encrypted-usb-backups).

 ## Run commands on the server

 Each docker container uses the same script as entrypoint.
 The `entrypoint.sh` script offers a range of commands to start services or run commands.
 The full list of commands can be seen in the script.
 The pattern to run a command is always `docker-compose run <container-name> <entrypoint-command> <...args>` The following are some examples: